jgreathouse9/FDIDTutorial/Vignette.md

 ```
 </details>

 The first step is is to reshape our data to wide, such that the columns are each unit in our dataframe and each row is a time period.
 We then extract the name of the treated unit.
-We then refer to the column in the wide dataset with the name of the treated unit, and eaxtract its $T \times 1$ vector.
+We then refer to the column in the wide dataset with the name of the treated unit, and extract its $T \times 1$ vector.
 We then construct a dataframe of all the columns that are not the treated unit, and convert it to a matrix, where the shape of the donor matrix refers to the number of control units, arranging these into a $1 \ldots N$ index.
 Then, we get the number of time periods, represented by the length of the y vector.
 We get the number of pre-intervention periods based on the number of periods where the treatment variable is 0 and the unit name column is the name of the treated unit.
 From there, we simply use the already discussed functions to select the control units and estimate Forward and Augmented DID.
-We then put all of these into one dictionary so that we may conveniently refer to them for reporting.

 With all this in mind, here is the complete class.
 <details>